Fleur Olby is a photographic artist based in rural North Yorkshire, UK.

 Woven Image in Australia developed three Plant Portraits for textiles.

-At the start of self-published work Green on White is the transition from studio-based still life work, to series revisiting childhood landscape for editions on her Imprint, publishing, collaborations and exhibitions.
+Horsetail Equisetum is part of the transition from studio-based still life work, to series revisiting a childhood landscape for editions on her Imprint, publishing, collaborations and exhibitions.

 Please see: Still life and Series.